LaravelDaily/Booking-Com-Simulation-Laravel/course/10-facility-filters.md

 Browsing through Booking.com, I realized one more thing: these are all facilities, but they don't belong to the apartments.
 There are also **property facilities**, more global things like parking, non-smoking areas, etc.

-Those are not shown at the apartment level, but rather used as a filtering mechanism in the search, which is exactly the topic of the current lesson.
+Those are not shown at the apartment level but rather used as a filtering mechanism in the search, which is exactly the topic of the current lesson.

 How to structure this in the DB?
 Here's my brainstorming process:

 - __Option 1__: No changes in `facilities`, but just a new pivot table `facility_property`?
-But then all the facilities will be in the same list for property owners and they wouldn't be able to differentiate when filling in the forms.
+But then all the facilities will be on the same list for property owners and they wouldn't be able to differentiate when filling in the forms.
 - __Option 2__: New record in `facility_categories` with a name like "Property facilities" and then use `where` statements when needed by its name or ID?
-But hardcoring name or ID didn't feel like the right thing.
+But hardcoding name or ID didn't feel like the right thing.
 - __And then I realized__: we have `facilities.category_id` as a `nullable` field!
 BINGO!
-So all such facilities with `category_id = NULL` will be treated as a property facilities.
+So all such facilities with `category_id = NULL` will be treated as property facilities.

 Let's seed a few of them, I will add them into the same already existing seeder.